Repayment of Federal Funds Policy

 Federal Pell Grants

 Federal SEOG Grants

 This policy does not affect College Work-Study earnings.
 For federal student loans, the usual loan terms apply: changing enrollment status to less than half-time (i.e., less than six credits) places the borrower in grace or repayment status.

-As explained above, if you have to withdraw from all classes, it is in your interest to do so only after 60% of the semester has passed.
-If you attend at least 60% of the semester before withdrawing, you will not be required to repay federal funds.
-You should also be aware of the Tunxis deadline for withdrawal with a grade of W. Each semester we prepare a document entitled “What Happens if I Withdraw?”
+You should be aware of the Tunxis deadline for withdrawal with a grade of W. Each semester we prepare a document entitled “What Happens if I Withdraw?”
 This explains the consequences of withdrawal, using the actual dates for the semester; it is available at the Financial aid Office.

 Financial Aid Application Verification Policy